bfoersterling/gotracer/docs/imports.md

 From "The Go Programming Language" (Alan A. A. Donovan, Brian W. Kernighan):
 > The `go env` command prints the effective values of the environment variables \
 relevant to the toolchain, including the default values for the missing ones.

+#### assumptions about the user

+The user of `gotracer` will most likely be a Go developer and thus have \
+a Go installation on their system.

+Then it is possible to use `GOROOT` and `GOPATH` on the system.\
+Otherwise you would need to download the entire standard library and \
+external packages because `go/parser` can only parse local files and dirs, \
+but not directly from a URL.

+#### possible solutions

+- set `GOROOT` and `GOPATH` environment variables on runtime to whatever \
+`go env GOROOT` and `go env GOPATH` output
+=> if Go is not installed then this operation should result in an error